Diegohrp/Challenge-ONE-CurrencyConverter/README.md

 ## Authors
-This project was developed by Diego Herrera Prado [@Diegohrp](https://github.com/Diegohrp/Challenge-ONE-CurrencyConverter) as part of a challenge from the Oracle One Education program.
+This project was developed by Diego Herrera Prado [@Diegohrp](https://github.com/Diegohrp/Challenge-ONE-CurrencyConverter) as part of a challenge from the Oracle Next Education program.

 Feel free to reach out if you have any suggestion or if you want to work with me 😀.